alvyynm/ticketbookingsystem/system-design-doc.md

 ## Basic Abstractions in the Ticket Booking System

-From the requirements, the system should is made up of several abstractions.
+From the requirements, the system is made up of several abstractions.

 These include: